Breathlessness: Information for clinicians

 Oxygen

 Limited value if oxygen saturation is already >92%.
-Some patients however find the work of breathing is eased by Oxygen even if if SATs are good.
+However some patients find the work of breathing is eased by Oxygen even if if oxygen saturation is good.

 Breathlessness in the last days